-- detecting equipment of the Member State of the offence is the owner, holder or end user of the vehicle, or any person presumed to be liable for one of the road-safety-related traffic offences listed in Article 2(1); - (b) to ask the owner, holder or end user of the vehicle, or any person presumed to be liable for one of the road-safety-related traffic offences listed in Article 2(1) to provide information on the identity and contact information of the liable person, in accordance with its national law: - (c) to establish the identity and contact information of the owner, holder or end user of the vehicle, or any presumed liable person, in accordance with its national law. - 4.
+- (a) to confirm, on the basis of information already in its possession, that it can be assumed to a reasonable degree of certainty that the person visually recorded by the detecting equipment of the Member State of the offence is the registered as owner, holder or end user of the vehicle, or is any person presumed to be liable for one of the road-safety-related-traffic offences listed in Article 2(1); - (b) to ask the owner, holder or end user of the vehicle, or any person presumed to be liable for one of the road-safety-related-traffic offences listed in Article 2(1) to provide information on the identity and address of the liable person, in accordance with its national law-; - (c) to establish the identity and contact information address of the owner, holder or end user of the vehicle, or any presumed liable person, in accordance with its national law. - 4.
 Where the Member State of registration or the Member State of residence receives a request referred to in paragraph 3, it shall gather the requested information, unless it decides to invoke one of the grounds for refusal listed in paragraph 7 or it is not possible to gather the requested information.
-The Member State of registration or Member State of residence shall transmit the requested information electronically without undue delay via its national contact point to the national contact point of the Member State of the offence.